Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 VirtualSMC (vit9696) - github.com

-Latest SMC emulator with 2nd generation SMC support. .
-From monitoring there are sensors on the CPU, laptop battery, auto-brightness on laptops with hardware support, desktop fans.
+The latest SMC emulator with support for second generation SMC. .
+Monitoring includes sensors on the CPU, laptop battery, auto brightness on laptops with hardware support, desktop fans.
 To monitor CPU frequencies, an installed Intel® Power Gadget is required.

-The project is under development but you can already use it.
+The project is being developed but can already be used.

 FakeSMC and sensors (Slice2009 / Vector sigma) -

-Necessary kext for hackintosh.
-Tells the AppleSMC kext the keys that the SMC worked.
+A must-have kext for hackintosh.
+Tells the AppleSMC kext the keys as if the SMC has worked.
 Without it, the system will not start.
-Plugins allow you to scan information from the sensors of the motherboard.
-HWMonitor in the kit displays the readings of these sensors.
+Plugins allow you to scan information from motherboard sensors.
+The included HWMonitor displays the readings of these sensors.

 FakeSMC